 Patient's Insurance Eligibility

 A patient without an insurance policy or one whose cover provider refuses to reimburse for treatment received will be required to foot the entire bill.
 In such cases, patients may find such bills too high and may not be able to pay up.
-This will negatively affect the RCM process and result in losses.
-This is why verification of insurance eligibility comes at the top of the RCM process.
+This will negatively affect the Revenue Cycle Management process and result in losses.

 Patient Collections and Billing